jdklee/dygiepp_on_financialNews/README.md

                 sent.ner=[]
 ```

-Usage example is available on labellingData.pynb
+Usage example is available on dyGIE++.pynb

 The labels used are:
 ```